 The tax is calculated by multiplying a trust’s net taxable income by its tax rate.
 Net taxable income is a trust’s taxable income less the primary residence deduction.
 The primary residence deduction is calculated differently for a trust than it is for other taxpayers, as outlined in the Primary Residence Deduction for Trusts section below.

-Example 2: A trust purchases a property on January 1, 2026, and sells the property on April 1, 2027, resulting in net taxable income of $50,000.
-As the trust held the property for 456 days, it is eligible for a reduced tax rate.
+Example 2: A trust acquires a taxable property on January 1, 2026, and disposes of the taxable property on April 1, 2027, resulting in net taxable income of $50,000.
+As the trust held the taxable property for 456 days, it is eligible for a reduced tax rate.
 The trust’s tax rate is: 20% x [1-((456-365)/365)] = 15.014%.
 The tax payable for the transaction will be $7,507 ($50,000x0.15014).

 For further information on calculating the net taxable income for a trust, see Calculate your tax.

-The number of days that a trust owns a property is calculated in the same way as for other taxpayers.
+The number of days that a trust owns a taxable property is calculated in the same way as for other taxpayers.

 A trust is considered a related individual in limited circumstances.
 If a trust purchases a property from a related person, the trust is deemed to have purchased the property on the date that the related person purchased the property.
 If a trust purchases a property from a related person and that purchase is part of a series of transactions, each of which involves a purchase from a related person, the trust is deemed to have purchased the property on the date that the first person involved in the series purchased the property.